- Type: Full-Time

 - Interest in our Criminal Justice program is a plus.

 This is a full-time job based in Washington, DC, with a preferred ongoing presence in the office.
 R Street is growing rapidly but remains a close-knit team.

 R Street strives to provide a compensation package superior to those at other think tanks and nonprofits.
 In addition to a competitive salary, we provide a health insurance option entirely paid by the employer (even for families), wellness benefits, an employer-subsidized mobile phones benefit, 401(k) contributions with up to a four percent match and an exceptionally generous vacation policy.

 R Street does not discriminate on the basis of age, sex, race, creed, color, national origin, sexual orientation, era of military service, gender identity or anything else that’s illegal, immoral or stupid to use as a basis for hiring.

-We currently plan to accept applications for this job until filled and we hope to fill it by mid-October 2019.
+We currently plan to accept applications for this job until filled, and we hope to fill it by mid-January 2020.
 We will contact ideal individuals for telephone interviews and conduct them on a rolling basis.
 We will hold in-person interviews in our DC office.

 How to apply

-Please upload a cover letter and resume in Microsoft Word or PDF format through our website at www.rstreet.org/jobs.
+Please upload a cover letter and resume in Microsoft Word or PDF format.